 3.5 CONNECTING TO ANCHORAGE: Figure 6 illustrates typical SRD anchorage connections.
 The Anchorage (A) should be directly overhead to minimize free fall and swing fall hazards (see Section 3.3.B).
 Select an anchorage capable of sustaining the static loads defined in Table 1.
-Depending on system and product configuration, the user may secure the Top Connector (B) of the SRD directly to the anchorage structure or to an anchorage connector or anchorage connection point between.
+Depending on system and product configuration, the SRD may be mounted on the anchorage point or on the user's full body harness.